tlamadon/bipartitepandas/docs/source/doc-python.rst

 To run in Python:

-- If you want to create a BipartitePandas object:
+- If you want to create a BipartitePandas dataframe:

 .. code-block:: python